 Note: To change commands, switch items on or off or alter its name while CNCnetPDM is running open the INI file with a text editor such as notepad, make the desired changes and save the file.
 To apply the changes immediately you can click on the machine in CNCnetControl on the left side followed by clicking buttons ‘Close’ and ‘Open’ above the section ‘Devices’.
 TOP

 Here you can find information about commands and output items that can be used with this driver.
-In general you can use all commands supported by Sinumerik 840D SL and 828D controllers with OPC UA.
-See the ‘Parameter Manual’ of your controller for details or contact us if you need help.
-TOP
+In general you can use all OPC UA items output by the CNCnetPDM OPC UA Client with the driver.
+Also see the ‘Parameter Manual’ of your controller for details or contact us if you need help.

-This special command is not a real OPC item like ‘/Channel/State/progStatus’ for NC program status.
-It executes several OPC commands and calculates output relevant for OEE.
+This special command is not a real OPC item like ‘/Channel/State/progStatus’.
+It uses the output of command = ‘Device Mode’ and command = ‘Program State’ to calculate output relevant for OEE.
 It also translates numeric output of specific OPC queries into text.

 Numeric OEE state of the device (2 = producing, 3 = manual, 4 = interrupted, 5 = error)

 State of the device as text (producing, manual, interrupted, error)

 Numeric running mode of the controller (0 = JOG, 1 = MDA, 2 = AUTO)